-Mediation: Mediation is a confidential negotiation practice where parties agree to employ a neutral mediator to oversee discussions in an attempt at resolution.
-Mediators are often lawyers or other professionals who have been trained in mediation techniques.
+- Mediation: Mediation is a confidential negotiation practice where parties agree to employ a neutral mediator to oversee discussions in an attempt at resolution.
+Mediators are often lawyers or other professionals trained in mediation techniques.
 They cannot force parties to act and cannot give legal advice.
-Their role is to consider each party’s position and the evidence at hand, thus guiding both sides to resolve the matter in an equitable and fair manner.
+Their role is to consider each party’s position and the evidence at hand, thus guiding both sides to resolve the matter equitably and fairly.

-Collaborative Law: Collaborative law allows parties to consult with experts who guide them to a mutually beneficial resolution of the case at hand.
+- Collaborative Law: Collaborative law allows parties to consult experts who guide them to a mutually beneficial resolution of the case.

 The attorneys at Gantt Family Law understand that every client has different goals, and we can help you evaluate and select the ADR method that fits your circumstances.